QUIC-FL: Quick Unbiased Compression for Federated Learning: Extended Related Work

-Another, often orthogonal, approach to accelerate DNN training and improve its efficiency is to use emerging high-bandwidth and energy-efficient technologies such as optical switching \cite{khani2021sip} with matching low-latency scheduling techniques (e.g., \cite{goel,huang2016sunflow,solstice,vargaftik2016composite,livshits2018lumos,eclipse,vargaftik2020c}). \else The \alg algorithm, based on the output of the solver (see \S\ref{sec:alg}), uses \emph{non-uniform} quantization, i.e., has quantization levels that are not uniformly spaced.
-Indeed, recent works observed that non-uniform quantization improves the estimation accuracy and accelerates the learning convergence~\cite{EDEN,ramezani2021nuqsgd}. \fi
+\paragraph{Non-uniform quantization.} The \alg algorithm, based on the output of the solver (see \S\ref{sec:alg}), uses \emph{non-uniform} quantization, i.e., has quantization levels that are not uniformly spaced.
+Indeed, recent works observed that non-uniform quantization improves the estimation accuracy and accelerates the learning convergence~\cite{ramezani2019nuqsgd,EDEN}.